 The operation of this committee and of those who have contributed to it represent an early step in a process that will be ongoing.
 The committee wishes to thank all those involved for their care and commitment to truth and reconciliation.
-[Here I need to consult with the committee, but I would like to add that:] Our final recommendation is that the actions called for within this report be reviewed by an annual report to college council until council sets up other processes to continue the work.
+Our final recommendation is thus:

+#12 The actions called for within this report should be reviewed by a biennial report to College Council until council sets up other processes to continue the work.